What Is the Difference between a Types of DSN and a UDL?

 National Instrument's Database Connectivity Toolkit uses OLE DB to communicate with the databases.
 If you use a DSN, then the commands must be translated from OLE DB to ODBC through the OLE DB Provider for ODBC.
 Therefore, it is more efficient, and recommended, to use UDLs as the method of connection with the toolkit if an OLE DB Provider is available for the Database.

 DSN-less means that you don't use a DSN to store your connection information.
-Instead, you either prompt your user for it at run time (Query Analyzer is a good example) or store the equivalent information somewhere else such as the registry, an INI file, or even a table.
-If you truly need to provide a dynamic connection where the user will be connecting to a variety of different sources, DSN-less is definitely easier on the user.
-Many developers decide to use a DSN-less connection and just store the connection string in the registry, eliminating the need to make sure that a valid DSN for the application exists.
+Instead, you either prompt your user for it at run time (SQL Query Analyzer is a good example) or store the equivalent information somewhere else such as the registry, an INI file, or even a table.
+If you truly need to provide a dynamic connection where the user will be connecting to a variety of different sources, Many developers decide to use a DSN-less connection and just store the connection string in the registry, eliminating the need to make sure that a valid DSN for the application exists.

 KnowledgeBase 2U2FII5A: Creating a DSN File To Communicate with Access Database in LabVIEW?